 The requirements for a living will vary by state so many people hire a lawyer to prepare their living will.
-Most people can create this simple document - along with the other typical estate planning documents - without the high legal fees by using a quality software application that accounts for your state's laws.
-Many lawyers who practice in the area of estate planning include a living will and a health care power of attorney in their package of estate planning documents.
+Most people can create this simple document - along with the other typical estate planning documents - without the high legal fees by using a quality software application that accounts for their state's laws.
 If you need to write or update a will or trust, you can take care of your living will at the same time.